Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under Uncertainty: Stochastic Nonconvex Nonsmooth Potential Hierarchical Games

 \subsection{Biased RS-RSG Scheme}

 We make Assumption $\mathrm{D}$ throughout this section.
-In particular, regarding assumptions $\mathrm{(D4)}$ and $\mathrm{(D5)}$, for ease of presentation we ignore the dependence on $\xi$, as noted in Remark \ref{xi-assumption}.
+Again, assumption $\mathrm{(D1)}$ follows from Proposition \ref{potentiality-implies-potentiality}, which shows that the potentiality of \eqref{hierarchical-games} implies the potentiality of \eqref{hierarchical-games-RS}.
+Regarding assumptions $\mathrm{(D4)}$ and $\mathrm{(D5)}$, for ease of presentation we ignore the dependence on $\xi$, as noted in Remark \ref{xi-assumption}.
 Moreover, the strong monotonicity assumption $\mathrm{(D4)}$ yields the uniqueness of the lower-level solution $y_{i}(x_{i})$.